PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 In a nutshell, comparing the analytics efficiency of ClickHouse and Elasticsearch has the same sort-of, not-really awkwardness of other comparisons – they both excel in their respective categories using radically different methods, just catering to a different type of need.
 However, Elastic’s Kibana product is more mature than ClickHouse Cloud’s competitive offering.

-## Comparing Developers
+## Comparing developers

-One of the reasons that Elasticsearch has been able to grow so quickly is because of the fast-paced development by its parent company, Elastic.
+One of the reasons that Elasticsearch grew quickly thanks to fast-paced development by its parent company, Elastic.
 Elastic has spearheaded the development of Elasticsearch, Kibana, and other accessory products like Beats, a data shipper.
 For many enterprise customers, Elastic being a psuedo-closed-source solution is balanced by the fact that it can leverage its enterprise revenue to foster a massive engineering effort to improve Elastic.

 Conversely, the teams behind ClickHouse are a lot smaller.
 However, ClickHouse has a very avid developer community, with contributors existing outside of the two major ClickHouse developers – ClickHouse Inc and Altinity Inc. And one of the reasons that ClickHouse is starting to really grow in the last few years is because of its open-source, pro-community brand.

-## Conclusion
+## Final thoughts

 ClickHouse and Elasticsearch are both fantastic solutions for data aggregation and fast search respectively.

+Elasticsearch grew quickly thanks to fast-paced development by its parent company, Elastic.
+Elastic has spearheaded the development of Elasticsearch, Kibana, and other accessory products like Beats, a data shipper.
+For many enterprise customers, Elastic being a psuedo-closed-source solution is balanced by the fact that it can leverage its enterprise revenue to foster a massive engineering effort to improve Elastic.

+Conversely, while the team behind ClickHouse is smaller, ClickHouse has an avid developer community, with contributors existing outside of the two major ClickHouse developers – ClickHouse Inc and Altinity Inc. And one of the reasons that ClickHouse is starting to grow in the last few years is because of its open-source, pro-community brand, and it's blistering performance.

-Sometimes, Elasticsearch may be the better solution if data aggregation involves searching text.
+Overll, sometimes Elasticsearch may be the better solution if data aggregation involves searching text.
 Elasticsearch is a more mature project with an entire suite dedicated to interfacing with Elasticsearch data; however, it is no longer a true open-source product like ClickHouse is.

-## Further Readings
+### Further reading

 - Lisa Jung’s [talk](https://www.youtube.com/watch?v=gS_nHTWZEJ8) on Elasticsearch
 - Robert Hodges’s CMU [talk](https://www.youtube.com/watch?v=fGG9dApIhDU) on ClickHouse
-- My [comparison](https://posthog.com/blog/clickhouse-vs-postgres) between ClickHouse and traditional Postgres, which expands on ClickHouse’s optimizations
+- Our [comparison of between ClickHouse and Postgres]((https://posthog.com/blog/clickhouse-vs-postgres)) which expands on ClickHouse’s optimizations
-- Shay Banon’s [reasoning](https://www.elastic.co/blog/licensing-change) for switching from Apache Open Source